berthyf96/berthyf96.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I'm a first-year PhD student at Caltech in [Computing & Mathematical Sciences](http://www.cms.caltech.edu/).
+I'm a second-year PhD student at Caltech working with [Prof. Katie Bouman](http://users.cms.caltech.edu/~klbouman/) in the [Computing & Mathematical Sciences](http://www.cms.caltech.edu/) Department.
 Previously, I studied computer science at Princeton University.
-I'm interested in computer vision, machine learning, and audio synthesis.
-This website is meant to host random tidbits as I document my journey through graduate school.
+I'm interested in computer vision and physics-based machine learning.